wazuh/wazuh-documentation/source/user-manual/agents/grouping-agents.rst

 In case of belonging to multiple groups, the configuration files of every group are merged into one following the next criteria:

 - Shared files such as CIS benchmarks for the rootkit detection are joined in the shared folder, if repeated files, the last one added overwrites old ones.
 - The new ``shared.conf`` file added is appended to the existing one.
-When two groups have conflicting configuration, the last group assigned to the agent will be the leading one.
+When two groups have conflicting configurations, the last group assigned to the agent is the leading one.
 Learn more about the configuration precedence in :doc:`Centralized configuration manual <../reference/centralized-configuration>`.
 - Custom shared files set from the user to a particular group are also joined to send them to the agents.